 - Sore throat

 Check with your child’s or your primary care physician if you suspect the flu.
 Go to the hospital if you are in respiratory distress or have a severe headache and stiff neck.
-The Emergency Departments at Shady Grove Adventist Hospital in Rockville and Washington Adventist Hospital in Takoma Park are here to provide emergency medical care – and fast – to our community.
+The Emergency Departments at Adventist HealthCare Shady Grove Medical Center in Rockville and Washington Adventist Hospital in Takoma Park are here to provide emergency medical care – and fast – to our community.